Best Video Editing Tools: Honest Reviews + Actual Pricing

 Pricing:

-The free version includes professional editing tools, color correction, visual effects, and audio post-production.
-The $295 Studio version adds 8K editing, HDR color grading, noise reduction, AI-powered tools like Super Scale upscaling and Magic Mask object isolation, and multi-user collaboration.
+The free version covers editing, color correction, visual effects, and audio post-production.
+Studio adds 8K editing, noise reduction, AI tools like object isolation and upscaling, and multi-user collaboration.
+I've been running the free version for most projects and haven't hit a wall that justified the upgrade yet.

 What's Good: